schwilklab/skyisland-climate/README.md

 ### R and R packages ###

-These analyses require R and the following packages: lubridate, xts, plyr, ggplot2
+These analyses require R and the following packages: lubridate, xts, dplyr, ggplot2, raster, sp, pcaMethods, tidyr

 Note that running on windows may require an up-to-date version of [lubridate](https://github.com/hadley/lubridate).
 To obtain this, use the devtools package and install lubridate from github: